justEhmadSaeed/todo-it/README.md

 ## 🔥 Features

 - Add your todos.
-- Toggle the checkbox to cross/uncross todos.
+- Toggle the checkbox to complete your todos or revert the crossed todos.
-- Long press the todo to delete it.
+- Long press a todo to delete it.
+- Local Backup for your todos to use offline.

 ## 📥 Installation